Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Recommendations

 \subsection{Dataset creators}

 We make two main recommendations for dataset creators, both based on the normative influence they can exert and based on the harder constraints they can impose on how datasets are used.

-\paragraph{Make ethically-salient information clear and accessible.} Dataset creators can place restrictions on dataset use through licenses and provide other ethically-salient information through other documentation.
+\paragraph{Make ethically salient information clear and accessible.} Dataset creators can place restrictions on dataset use through licenses and provide other ethically salient information through other documentation.
 But in order for these restrictions to be effective, they must be clear.
 In our analysis, we found that licenses are often insufficiently specific.
-For example, when restricting the use of a dataset to ``non-commercial research'' creators should be explicit about whether this also applies for models trained on the dataset.
+For example, when restricting the use of a dataset to ``non-commercial research,'' creators should be explicit about whether this also applies to models trained on the dataset.
 It may also be helpful to explicitly prohibit specific ethically questionable uses.
-The Casual Conversations dataset does this (``Participants will not ... use the Casual Conversations Dataset to measure, detect, predict, or otherwise label the race, ethnicity, age, or gender of individuals, label facial attributes of individuals, or otherwise perform biometric processing unrelated to the Purpose'') \cite{casual}.
-The Montreal Data License \cite{montreal} is an example of a license that allows for more specific designations.
-Going beyond licenses, Datasheets for Datasets provides a standard for detailed and clear documentation of ethically-salient information \cite{datasheets}.

-In order for licenses or documentation to be effective, they need to be accessible.
-Licenses and documentation should be persistent, which can be facilitated through the use of standard data repositories.
+In order for licenses or documentation to be effective, they also need to be accessible.
+Licenses and documentation should be persistent, which can be accomplished through the use of standard data repositories.
 Dataset creators should also set requirements for dataset users and creators of derivatives to ensure that this information is easy to find from citing papers and derived datasets.

+These recommendations also apply to dataset retraction.
+Retractions should be explicit and easily accessible.
+Moreover, dataset creators should seek to make the retraction status visible wherever the dataset or its derivatives remain available.

 \paragraph{Actively steward the dataset and exert control over use.}